Far-Beyond-Pulsar/docs/public/docs/getting-started/first-project.md

 ## Obtain an Engine Binary

-You can obtain an engine binary by cloning the repository and building a stable commit locally:
+You can obtain an engine binary by cloning the repository and building a stable commit locally or by going to [The Releases Page](https://github.com/Far-Beyond-Pulsar/Pulsar-Native/releases):

 ```bash
 cargo build --release